 world peace chicken enchiladas verdes

-My eldest daughter and her friend concluded that my chicken enchiladas and the friend's mother's homemade fudge were SO good, that they could be used in brokering world peace, hence the name.
+The first time they had these back in their college days, my eldest daughter and her friend concluded that my chicken enchiladas and the friend's mother's homemade fudge were SO good, that they could be used in brokering world peace, hence the silly name.

-Another huge plus is that the filling freezes well, so only roll what you need for a meal, store the rest for another time.
+Another huge plus is that the filling freezes well, so only roll what you need for a meal, store the rest of the filling for another time.
 This recipe makes between 20 and 24 enchiladas, depending on how plump you fill them.

 6 c. chicken, cooked and chopped